artsy/eigen/docs/generate_a_release_build_for_local_testing.md

-# Generating a release build for local testing
+# Generate a release build for local testing

 ## Why?